English

 </picker>

-Basic components are divided into the following ten categories:
+Basic components are divided into more than ten categories:

 ---|---|